 What are the thickness of your windows?
 Are the double pane?
 Low E Glass?

-All of our windows are 1/8″ double pane (insulated) with Low E glass.
+Most standard Models are equipped with windows are 1/8″ double pane (insulated) with Low E glass.

 How is your Booth anchored?